polla-fattah/nnott/README.md

 # Neural Networks Optimization and Training Tutorial (NNOTT)

 NNOTT is a hands-on lab for understanding neural networks across multiple implementation tiers: **scalar loops**, **vectorized NumPy/CuPy**, and **production-style convolutional architectures**.
 Each tier has matching tutorials, scripts, and checkpoints so you can see how the same ideas scale from notebook math to GPU-ready pipelines.
+Browse the full tutorial portal at **https://polla-fattah.github.io/nnott** (or read the Markdown directly under `tutorial/`).

 ## What’s Inside